-Protocol Requirement Usage АН The data and the header need to be protected from modification and authenticated, but remain readable.
-Use for data integrity in situations where data is not secret but must be authenticated - for example, where access is enforced by IPSec to trusted computers only, or where network intrusion detection, QoS, or firewall filtering requires traffic inspection.
-ESP Only the data needs to be protected by encryption so it is unreadable, but the IP addressing can be left unprotected.
+Protocol Requirement Usage АН The data and the header need to be protected from modification and authenticated, but remain readable. must be authenticated - for example, where access is enforced by IPSec to trusted computers only or where network intrusion ESP Only the data needs to be protected by encryption so it is unreadable, but the IP addressing can be left unprotected.
 Use when data must be kept secret, such as file sharing, database traffic, RADIUS protocol data, or internal Web applications that have not been adequately secured by SSL.
 Both AH and ESP The header and data, respectively, need to be protected while data is encrypted.
 Use for the highest security.
 However, there are very few circumstances in which the packet must be so strongly protected.
 When possible, use ESP alone instead.